outdreamer/build-a-cure/FAQ.md

 			- self-optimize (requires human input on what is considered an error/cost)

 		  - 'ml & a search form apply filters too, so everyone would eventually have invented interface analysis'
-		  	- first of all, the default invention someone would come up with to 'automate problem-solving' is just a rules or solution database
+		  	- first of all, the default invention someone would come up with to 'automate problem-solving' is just a 'rules/solution database', or 'apply machine learning whenever you dont know something'
 		    - secondly, someone other than these people invented ml, bc the creators of ml are dead, but luckily someone explained their invention to these people, who now pretend to be smart
 		    - thirdly, ml applies filters of neural network nodes to filter out info that doesnt change the output, which is a very specific function relying on a very specific insight that doesnt automate problem-solving bc think of a case where 'the change in output wouldnt be possible from the input data' (which is all the ml can handle) either doesnt apply or changes, my invention applies filters in both an abstract & structural way to connect various important variables like causes/intent/potential/change in a way that allows these objects to be connected to create meaning
 		    - ml cant evaluate meaning, it can only tell if one variable changes another